 Freedom of choice and social tolerance are a significant part of my personal philosophy, but with a major sticking point for becoming an effective leader: freedom of choice comes with the obligation to face its consequences – no safety net provided.
 My philosophy has changed little over my lifetime, while my intolerance for incivility and ineffective leadership, has grown.

 We are sliding toward increasingly mean-spirited, rude, and self-centered behavior coupled with reluctance to calling others, especially leaders, out for their rudeness.
 We have political leaders who take pride in their boorish behavior, others who hold us in contempt if we disagree with them, and still others who feel no obligation to answer the questions asked of them.
 Simultaneously, we’re seeking to make much needed progress on critical issues such as climate change, LGBTQ+ rights, and social justice, while leaders on each side talk past the other and treat one another with disdain.
 These things are not about institutionalized intimidation or political correctness, but the loss of everyday civil behavior along the lines of treating others as though they too matter.
 This dysfunction limits our effectiveness in business, social progress, and simply helping one another.

-I had been thinking about the state of American civility and civil ineffectiveness, when I was honored by an invitation to speak to a group of students in their second year at a major university’s MBA program.
+I had been thinking about the state of American civility and mindful leadership, when I was honored by an invitation to speak to a group of students in their second year at a major university’s MBA program.
 They had signed up for a course titled – Principled Leadership for Business and Society.
 That’s an important topic, one that aligns with my interest, and something that I thought I might have thoughts and experience to share that would interest the students.

 One of these principles has to deal with leader decorum.
 If for no other reason, good manners on the part of a leader are important because of the power difference between leader and follower.
 Good manners on the part of a leader signals to followers that they are respected, which is a first step toward earning their trust.